cazacov/CarND-Advanced-Lane-Lines/project_writeup.md

 ## 8. Show numerical estimation of lane curvature and vehicle position ##

 Finally I use OpenCV function putText to print lane radius and vehicle position on the upper part of the source image.
+Curves with the calculated radius of 10 or more kilometers are considered to be straight.

 See function map_lane in the code block 8.